 We rely on medications to keep us healthy and to cure both serious and minor ailments.
 In many cases, people would not survive without their medications.
-But, are medications safe?
+But are our medications safe?
 Should we worry about tainted drugs?
-Sadly, our medications are not as safe as we all assume.
+Sadly, our medications are not as safe as well all assume.

 What are tainted drugs?

 Tainted drugs are medications which are not 100% perfect.
 Tainted medications may contain foreign objects, such as tiny glass particles, or they may contain dangerous contaminants, such as dangerous bacteria, mold, or carcinogens.
 Or the medications might have too much or too little of the drug’s active ingredient.

 A Kaiser Health News (KHN) investigation described recent examples of tainted drugs: